Ellpeck/TinyLifeWeb/docs/articles/localization.md

 - You don't need to finish the translation to your language, by any means!
 Since you're doing this for free, I don't expect you to, either.
 An incomplete translation means that some in-game text will be translated, and it also means that anyone who comes along after you will have less work to do!

 # Notes for Specific Languages
+## English
+- The names of achievements in the English versions are references to popular culture.
+In other languages, they can be pretty much anything else, including popular culture references that make sense in the context of the language, provided they also abide by the information above.

 ## German
 - The German localization uses gender-neutral language (*Geschlechtergerechte Sprache*) for its translations.
 The following spellings are used:
   - "Er/sie", "sein/ihr" and other pronouns that can't be appreviated neatly are combined using a forward slash.
   - "Mitarbeiter:in", "Partner:in" and other words that have the same structure are abbreviated using a colon (*Gender-Doppelpunkt*) if possible.
   - The word "Tiny" is gender-neutral: "ein:e Tiny", "der/die Tiny".
 - The plural of "Tiny" is spelled with a `y`, in keeping with other words borrowed from English: "die Tinys".
+- Achievement names in the German localization are just brief, funny descriptions of the achievement.

 ## Italian
 - The Italian localization uses gender-neutral language for its translations.
 The following spellings are used: